sfwon17/Prism-CTG/README.md

 * The paper was accepted at ECML! 💥💥💥

 ## 📝Overview
 This repositary provide the code for pretraining PRISM-CTG with multi-view self-supervised learning framework.
 There are currently no large-scale CTG datasets publicly available due to ethical and privacy constraints.
+It is relatively lightweight and can be trained and deployed on a single consumer-grade GPU with 6 GB of memory.
 Researchers may use the CTU-UHB dataset for experimentation and pipeline validation.
 However, for meaningful domain representation, the model should be trained on large-scale CTG data.
 Please replace the dataset with your institution’s data for full-scale pretraining.

 ## 🤝PRISM-CTG learns meaningful CTG representation
 2D-PCA visualisation on Task 4 showed meaningful representation based on the encoder representation alone, without additional linear-probing on the downstream dataset.